 Friction tape is ideal as an electrical insulator and it protects from corrosion and liquids.
 The friction is from the rubber adhesive that is used on the cloth material.
 Friction tape is typically only available in black and is hand-tearable.
 One of the most popular types of friction tape we carry at FindTape is the Jaybird & Mais 310 Black Friction Blade Tape, also known as "Gordie Howe" tape.
 The tape got its name because famous NHL player Gordie Howe often used it to add better puck control to his hockey stick.

 Since this type of tape is frictioned on both sides with adhesive, it can be thought of as a double-sided cloth tape.
 Friction tape uses are endless - from electrical wire protection to improved grip.
 Still deciding on friction tape vs. electrical tape

 ?
 Frictional tape is a type of electrical tape, but the primary facet of friction tape is that it's frictioned on both sides, so it sticks to itself but no other surfaces.
 Traditional electrical tape sticks to other surfaces.
 FindTape.com is happy to help you find the appropriate tape for your specific needs.

 If you're looking for an adhesive product or tape to do a specific job, try our Advanced Tape Finder.
 This tool allows you to narrow down your search based on adhesive type, removability, peel adhesion, thickness, and other specifications.
-You can also visit our Shop by Application page to find the best tapes for your specific application or industry.
+You can also visit our Shop by Department page to find the best tapes for your specific application or industry.